ucsb-cs48/s20/_lab/lab00_nj.md

 git pull origin master
 ```

+# NOTE: HOLD HERE FOR NOW

+Please hold short of proceeding to step 15; `now.sh` just released a change to their platform
+that will allow us to greatly simplify the process.
+This was literally released in the last 24 hours, just as we were assigning this lab.

+We'll extend the due date.
+Thank you for your patience.

+If you already did Step 15, we may ask you to do it again; not because we are being annoying, but because we want everyone to understand the new process.
+Again, thanks for your patience.

 # Step 15: Configure application to run on now.sh

 In this step, we put the application online on the public web, using a service known as now.sh.